Amos Hochstein: Cassidy & Associates

+Equatorial Guinea

-While working at Cassidy & Associates, Hochstein also worked on the account of the president of Equatorial Guinea, Teodoro Obiang Nguema, Africa's longest-serving dictator, to improve the relationship with the United States.
-In his book Private Empire: ExxonMobil and American Power, two-time Pulitzer Prize winner Steve Coll recounts, that while Hochstein initially was uncomfortable with the Equatorial Guinea account, he assisted in the development of a "road map" of political changes together with the U.S. National Security Council, that Equatorial Guinea would have to implement in order to display their political sincerity to change and to improve relations with the United States.
-The outlines involved prisoner releases, substantial public investments in health care and education and Hochstein coordinated the communication of these points with and between Equatorial Guinea's leadership and the State Department.
-Hochstein and others, among them Secretary of State Condoleezza Rice and Paul Wolfowitz, said they were convinced by Obiang's will to change and adapt.
-Equatorial Guinea under the Obiang regime remains by many accounts one of the world's least free countries.
-Hochstein defended the Obiang regime in an interview with the Washington Post.
-He stated that the development and support of the democratic process in countries like Equatorial Guinea must be supported and that Western states cannot expect changes of long-standing political realities overnight.
-Eventually Hochstein resigned from the lobbying account but continued to work for Cassidy until 2006.
+While employed at Cassidy & Associates, Hochstein also worked on the account of the president of Equatorial Guinea, Teodoro Obiang Nguema, Africa's longest-serving dictator, to improve relations with the United States.
+In his 2012 book Private Empire: ExxonMobil and American Power, journalist Steve Coll recounts that, while Hochstein was initially uncomfortable with the Equatorial Guinea account, he assisted, together with the U.S. National Security Council, in the development of a "road map" of political changes that Equatorial Guinea would have to implement in order prove their sincerity and improve relations with the U.S. The road map involved prisoner releases, along with substantial public investments in health care and education, and Hochstein coordinated communications about these points with Equatorial Guinea's leadership and the State Department.

+Hochstein and others, among them Secretary of State Condoleezza Rice and Paul Wolfowitz, said they were convinced of Obiang's will to change and adapt.
+Hochstein defended the Obiang regime in an interview with The Washington Post, stating that democratization in countries like Equatorial Guinea must be supported, and that Western states cannot expect changes of long-standing political realities to happen overnight.
+Nevertheless, Equatorial Guinea under the Obiang regime remains by many accounts one of the world's least free countries.
+Hochstein eventually resigned from the lobbying account, but continued to work for Cassidy until 2006.